Skip to Content

 Either way, a WPILib simulation GUI window will open.
 Don’t close it — you’ll need it in a moment.

-First build takes a while (downloading deps + compiling).
-Subsequent runs are much faster.
-After launching, wait ~30 seconds for the sim to fully initialize before doing anything.
+The first build takes a while (downloading + compiling).
+After that, everything is cached locally — subsequent runs are fast and don’t need internet.
+Once the sim launches, wait a few seconds for it to fully initialize before doing anything.

 Set Up the Sim GUI